buddyboss/buddyboss-platform/src/bp-help/docs/09-troubleshooting/01-faqs/09-blank-pages.md

 #Blank Pages

 A blank page is a common issue with installation of any WordPress plugin.
 The best place to figure out what is wrong is to view your error\_log.
-To find the error log you will either need an [FTP program](https://www.buddyboss.com/resources/docs/getting-started/installation/#manual-installation) or contact your hosting provider for additional details.
+To find the error log you will either need an [bp_docs_link text="FTP program" slug="getting-started/installation.md" anchors="manual-installation"] or contact your hosting provider for additional details.

 Memory Limits are the most likely culprit for blank pages.
 Here are some things to try: